Drunkfailure/fantasy-name-gen/README.md

 - Use Ctrl - P on Windows to open commands and type 'name' to pull up all possible combinations of random names.
+- You can customize hotkeys for all racial choices in the settings of the plugin.

 _This plugin calls a supabase database to generate the names._